gptHarshit/pokemon-lite-project/README.md

 ---

-### 🔹 Managing multiple states

-Handling different states like:

-* Pokémon list
-* filtered list
-* selected Pokémon
-* details
-* favorites

-was tricky at first, but I improved the structure step by step.
+### State management

+Managing multiple states like list, filtered data, selected Pokémon, and favorites was confusing at first, but it became clearer after structuring the logic properly.

 ---

-## 🧠 What I Learned
+## What I Learned

-* How to work with real-world APIs
+* How APIs actually work in real projects
+* Handling multiple API calls
-* Managing multiple states in React
+* Managing state in React
-* Component separation (UI vs logic)
+* Component separation (Card and Modal)
-* Event handling in nested elements
-* Using localStorage for persistence
+* Using localStorage
-* Debugging and fixing real issues
+* Debugging issues step by step

 ---

-## 🔮 Future Improvements
+## Future Improvements

-* Improve UI/UX design
+* Improve UI design
-* Add debounced search
 * Optimize type filtering (reduce API calls)
+* Add better animations
-* Add infinite scrolling
+* Implement infinite scroll

 ---

-## 📌 Conclusion
+## Conclusion

-This project helped me go beyond basic React concepts.
+This project helped me understand how a real-world React application works.

-The biggest learning was:

-> Writing code is easy, but understanding the flow and handling real problems is what actually matters.
+It was not just about writing code, but about understanding how data flows and how different parts of the application are connected.